You are reading Part Four of the mini-series subtitled “Conquering Fear.”

 “Did trains even go down this far?”
 I wondered, highly doubting it.
-And I wondered if the man was a porter at all, despite my hubby assurances that all those Red Cap guys were there to help with baggage.
+Wondering if the man was even a porter at all, despite Hubby’s assurances that all those Red Cap guys were there to help with baggage.
 “You thought he wanted to steal your bags??” he’d asked in amazement.
-“You should have let him help.
-So on your return trip, let him!
-And be sure to tip him!”
+“You should have let him take them.
+So on your return trip accept the help!
+And be sure to give a tip!”

 “Maybe, ” I thought, “we could take the underground or a taxi.
 After all, it’s absurd to wait five hours in a train station, when we only need to cross the city!”
 But I had no idea which subway line went to the Bronx, nor any idea of a cab’s cost, especially with all our bags.

 Finally, seeing no way out, I asked the Lord’s protection.
 And perhaps he’d been waiting for just that, for they soon announced we were two hours behind schedule.
 Cutting the wait down to three hours!
 “You see,” I told myself, “the Lord’s taking care of us!
 Will I never learn?”
-And that greatly boosted my confidence.
+And that greatly boosted my confidence, and I was determined to be brave.

 And that’s when I wondered, “Do trains even come down this far?
 And who is this guy?”
 Certain that he couldn’t be one of those trustworthy Red Caps.
+He must have been a fake!
 I anxiously peered about for a weapon, convinced he was up to no good.

 I had no words to ease the terror in my children’s eyes, knowing mine mirrored the same fear.
 But knowing I’d never find my way out of that labyrinth he’d brought us down, all we could do was sit and wait.
-And pray.
-And battle the engulfing fear.
+And pray, trying to battle the engulfing fear.

-What a silent chap!
-And that made him seem all the more frightening.
-Did I mention he was huge?
+What a silent chap, which made him seem all the more frightening.
+And did I mention he was huge?
 Well over six-foot, with shoulders as wide as a doorway?
 But using his magic keys, he did lead us up and out of that maze, straight to our train!

 Only years later did I learn that odd machine was a Telautograph.
 And that most major railway stations had such systems installed to relay hand-written reports of train movements.
 More than likely, the one I saw during that scary year of Bronx living was more modern than the one below.
 After all, it was 1988!
 But I’ve since wondered: surely there were many such machines around the station.
 Why take us down there?